marcoparrone/dialog/README.md

 ## Creating a dialog box

 For creating a dialog box now you can use the Dialog react component.
-It accepts there properties:
+It accepts these properties:

  * id: a string containing an identifier for the dialog box;
  * title: a string containing the title of the dialog box;